$OIDC^2$: Open Identity Certification with OpenID Connect: Security Considerations

 \section{Security Considerations}

-First, we discuss how OIDC² shifts the burden of thorough authentication from service providers to identity providers.
-Then, we analyze the trust relationship between OIDC² entities and propose a trust classification for OPs.
-Finally, we propose authentication with multiple ICTs and discuss the correlation between the validity of an ICT and its corresponding key pair.
+First, we discuss how \ac{oidc²} shifts the burden of thorough authentication from service providers to identity providers.
+Then, we analyze the trust relationship between \ac{oidc²} entities and propose a trust classification for \acp{op}.
+Finally, we propose authentication with multiple \acp{ict} and discuss the correlation between the validity of an \ac{ict} and its corresponding key pair.